jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

 In our Fallacies section, we explained the core flaw of Einstein's Relativity which is his ego dictating how Nature should work.

-This is similar to other famous Germans:
+This is similar to other famous Germans*:
 - Hitler decreed that the Nazis were the master race
 - Marx decreed that Dialectical Materialism was a superior philosophy
 - Kant decreed that Transendence was the supreme principle

+> *We speculate that a [high meat diet](https://www.euractiv.com/section/agriculture-food/news/study-germans-still-love-their-meat-and-eat-plenty-of-it/) contributes to this German problem, according to the principles of Bio Superphysics.

 Einstein's ego then deployed its real mistake by decreeing that the speed of light is constant and then used it to measure spacetime.